feature-hub/feature-hub/README.md

 - `yarn watch`: Watches all sources and all unit tests.
 - `yarn watch:build:sources`: Watches all sources.
 - `yarn watch:test`: Watches all unit tests.

+### Publishing to npm

+Instead of letting the CI automatically publish on every master merge, the Feature Hub package releases are triggered manually.

+To create a new semantic npm release for all Feature Hub packages, core team members must trigger a custom [Travis CI](https://travis-ci.com) build on the `master` branch.
+You should leave the custom config and commit message fields empty.

 [core-api]: https://sinnerschrader.github.io/feature-hub/api/@feature-hub/core/
 [core-badge]: https://img.shields.io/npm/v/@feature-hub/core.svg